Open-source architecture: Construction

-The burgeoning open-source hardware movement enables sharing of and collaboration on the hardware involved in designing kinetic or smart environments that tightly integrate software, hardware, and mechanisms.
+The burgeoning open-source hardware movement enables sharing of, and collaboration on, the hardware involved in designing kinetic or smart environments that tightly integrate software, hardware, and other mechanisms.
 Through these various tools, informed by sensor data, design becomes an ongoing, evolutionary process, as opposed to the one-off, disjointed fire-and-forget method of traditional design.
-This is an acknowledgement of the fact that design has always been an unending process, as well as a collaboration between users and designers.
-Operating systems for the design, construction and occupancy phases become possible, created as open platforms stimulating a rich ecosystem of 'apps'.
-Various practices jostle to become the Linux of architectural software, engaging in 'platform plays' at different scales rather than delivery of plans and sections.
-Embedded sensing and computing increasingly mesh all materials within the larger "Internet of things", evolving ever closer towards Bruce Sterling's vision of a world of Spimes.
-Materials communicate their position and state during fabrication and construction, aiding positioning, fixing and verification, and continue to communicate with distributed databases for the extent of their lifetime.
+This is an acknowledgement of the fact that design has always been an unending process, benefitting from a collaboration between users and designers.
+Operating systems for the design, construction, and occupancy phases become possible, created as open platforms stimulating a rich ecosystem of "apps".
+Various practices jostle to become the Linux of architectural software, engaging in "platform plays" at different scales rather than delivery of plans and sections.
+Embedded sensing and computing increasingly mesh all materials within the larger "Internet of things", evolving ever closer towards Bruce Sterling's vision of a world of spimes.
+Materials communicate their positions and states during fabrication and construction, aiding positioning, fixing and verification, and continue to communicate with distributed databases for the extent of their lifetimes.

 Occupancy

-Today's OSArc enables inhabitants to control and shape their personal environment – “to Inhabit is to Design”, as John Habraken put it.
-This aspect is enhanced by today's fully sentient networked spaces, constantly communicating their various properties, states and attributes – often through decentralised and devolved systems.
-Crucial system feedback is supplied by a wide range of users and occupants, often either by miniature electronic devices or mobile phones – crowdsourcing (like crowd-funding) large volumes of small data feeds to provide accurate and expansive real-time information.
-Personalisation replaces standardisation as spaces 'intelligently' recognise and respond to individual occupants.
-Representations of spaces become as vital after construction as they are before; real-time monitoring, feedback and ambient display become integral elements to the ongoing life of spaces and objects.
-Maintenance and operations become extended inseparable phases of the construction process; a building is never "complete" in open-source architecture's world of growth and change.
+Today's open-source architecture enables inhabitants to control and shape their personal environment – "to Inhabit is to Design", as John Habraken put it.
+This aspect is enhanced by today's fully sentient networked spaces, constantly communicating their various properties, states, and attributes – often through decentralised and devolved systems.
+Crucial system feedback is supplied by a wide range of users and occupants, often either by miniature electronic devices or mobile phones – crowdsourcing large volumes of small data feeds to provide accurate and expansive real-time information.
+Personalisation replaces standardisation as spaces intelligently recognise and respond to individual occupants.
+Representations of spaces become as vital after construction as they are before; real-time monitoring, feedback, and ambient display become integral elements to the ongoing life of spaces and objects.
+Maintenance and operations become inseparable phases of the construction process; a building is never "complete" in open-source architecture's world of growth and change.

-If tomorrow's buildings and cities will be like "computers to live in" (see also: smart city) open-source architecture provides an open, collaborative framework for writing their operating software in real world conditions reflecting the principles of the citizen-centered architecture movement, as well as, the mindful policy engagement field, namely, unique designs for unique contexts, reflecting individual users' values through value rational planning and engagement-based praxis.
+If tomorrow's buildings and cities will be like "computers to live in" (see also: smart city) open-source architecture provides an open, collaborative framework for writing their operating software in real-world conditions reflecting the principles of the citizen-centered architecture movement, as well as the mindful policy engagement field, providing unique designs for unique contexts, reflecting individual users' values through rational planning and engagement-based practice.